-No matter which side of the gun control debate you fall on, as someone in ministry at a church, this news hits close to home.
-The devastating events at First Baptist rank among some of the greatest fears of contemporary church leaders.
+No matter which side of the gun control debate you fall on, as someone in ministry at a church, news of gun violence hits close to home.
+The devastating news of gun violence rank among some of the greatest fears of contemporary church leaders.

 So what can your church do in the wake of such a tragedy?